- Purchase and Preparation

 - Flight and Aerial Photography

-- 1.What is the difference between Waypoints Mission, Mapping Mission, and Oblique Mission?
+- 1.What is the difference between Waypoints Mission, Mapping Mission, Oblique Mission and Corridor Mission?

 Waypoints Mission: plan a flight route and capture photos or videos at waypoints along the route.